aave/docs-v3/core-contracts/misc/aaveprotocoldataprovider.md

 Peripheral contract to collect and pre-process information from the Pool.

-The source code can be found [here](https://github.com/aave/aave-v3-core/blob/master/contracts/misc/AaveProtocolDataProvider.sol).
+The source code is available on [GitHub](https://github.com/aave/aave-v3-core/blob/master/contracts/misc/AaveProtocolDataProvider.sol).

 ## View Methods